Mark Brnovich

-Mark Brnovich (born 1966) is an American attorney and politician who was the 26th Attorney General of Arizona from 2015 to 2023.
+Mark Brnovich (November 25, 1966 – January 12, 2026) was an American attorney and politician who was the 26th Attorney General of Arizona from 2015 to 2023.
 A member of the Republican Party, he was an unsuccessful candidate for its nomination in the 2022 U.S. Senate election in Arizona.
+Brnovich was also a lobbyist for the Corrections Corporation of America.
+He was appointed the director of the Arizona Department of Gaming in 2009 and kept the position through 2013.

+Prior to serving as State Attorney General, Brnovich served as a Command Staff Judge Advocate with the Army National Guard, worked as the Director of the Center for Constitutional Government at the Goldwater Institute, served as an Assistant U.S. Attorney for the District of Arizona, was a prosecutor with the Maricopa County Attorney's Office, and served as an Assistant Attorney General of Arizona.

+In March 2025, President Donald Trump nominated Brnovich to serve as the U.S. Ambassador to Serbia under his second administration.
+A few months later in October, the nomination was withdrawn by the administration.

-Early life and career
+Early life

-Brnovich was born in Detroit, Michigan in 1966.
+Brnovich was born in Detroit, Michigan, on November 25, 1966.
 His parents were Serbs who had immigrated from former Yugoslavia, his father from Montenegro, and his mother from Split, Croatia.
-He has said that his mother emigrated to the United States to escape communism.
+He said that his mother emigrated to the United States to escape communism.
 Brnovich and his family moved to Arizona when he was young.
 They are members of a local Serbian Orthodox parish in Phoenix.

-Brnovich earned a bachelor's degree in political science from Arizona State University and a Juris Doctor from the University of San Diego School of Law.
+He earned a bachelor's degree in political science from Arizona State University and a Juris Doctor from the University of San Diego School of Law.
 While at Arizona State, Brnovich was a member of Sigma Pi fraternity.

+Early political career

 Brnovich served as a Command Staff Judge Advocate with the Army National Guard.
-He has worked as the Director of the Center for Constitutional Government at the Goldwater Institute, as Assistant U.S. Attorney for the District of Arizona, as a prosecutor with the Maricopa County Attorney's Office, and as Assistant Attorney General of Arizona.
+He worked as the Director of the Center for Constitutional Government at the Goldwater Institute, as Assistant U.S. Attorney for the District of Arizona, as a prosecutor with the Maricopa County Attorney's Office, and as Assistant Attorney General of Arizona.
 From 2005 to 2007, Brnovich was a lobbyist for the Corrections Corporation of America.
 He was appointed the director of the Arizona Department of Gaming in 2009 and kept the position through 2013.